 A blood sample taken from a vein in your arm, a urine sample, or sometimes a breath sample; rarely, saliva or another body fluid

-Emergency and overdose drug testing is requested for single drugs or groups of drugs by an A&E or Intensive Care doctor to detect, assess, and monitor someone who has taken a drug overdose.
-A drug overdose may be caused by a variety of prescription and over-the-counter (OTC) medicines, illegal drugs, and household substances.
+Emergency and overdose drug testing is requested for single drugs or groups of drugs by an A&E or Intensive Care doctor to diagnose, assess, and monitor someone who may have taken a drug overdose.
+A drug overdose may involve a variety of prescription and over-the-counter (OTC) medicines, illegal drugs, and household substances.
 Once inside the body, these substances are often broken down by the liver and removed in the urine.

 Some substances only cause symptoms if they are present at high levels or are above the preferred levels used for treatment.
 Some common examples of these include: